A degree course that will broaden your horizons by giving you the opportunity to learn more about:

 - A lively Welsh Social Life - You will be able to join the Aberystwyth Welsh Students' Union (UMCA), live in the Pantycelyn halls of residence, and take place in numerous fun activities that are organised by the union.

-- Student Satisfaction - In the recent national student satisfaction survey, 100% of our students were satisfied in the subject of Welsh Studies (NSS 2020).
+- Student Satisfaction - In the recent national student satisfaction survey, there was 100% overall student satisfaction for the Department and also for the subject of Welsh Studies (NSS 2021).

 All academic staff in the Department of Welsh and Celtic Studies are research active scholars and experts in their chosen fields of study, including the study of languages and literatures as well as creative writing.